 On-Line Calculators Simplify Retirement Planning:

-All employees working a minimum of 30 hours per week are eligible to participate in the State of Tennessee Group Insurance program -- Blue Cross Blue Shield PPO option ( http://www.bcbst.com) and Cigna PPO Option ( CIGNA Information).
+All employees working a minimum of 30 hours per week are eligible to participate in the State of Tennessee Group Insurance program -- Blue Cross Blue Shield PPO option (http://www.bcbst.com/members/tn_state/) or Cigna PPO Option (http://www.cigna.com/sites/stateoftn/index.html).
 The program provides health, basic term life, and basic special accident insurance for the employee and his/her dependents.
 Premiums are paid 80 percent by the university and 20 percent by the employee.

-Additional optional plans include Dental Insurance, Optional Special Accident, Long Term Care, Optional Term Life, Optional Universal Life, cancer care, intensive care, and long-term disability.
-A flexible benefits plan is provided.
+Dental Insurance, Optional Special Accident, Long Term Care, Optional Term Life, Aflac, vision, and long-term disability.
+A flexible benefits plan is also provided.

-The State of Tennessee Division of Insurance Administration (DIA) site features enrollment and claims information, frequently asked questions, and descriptions of DIA services and programs.
-Also available is an Insurance Handbook for State and Higher Education Employees which provides a summary of employee benefits ( http://www.state.tn.us/finance/ins/publications.html ).
+The State of Tennessee Department of Finance & Administration website features frequently asked questions and descriptions of services and programs.
+The Insurance Handbook for State and Higher Education Employees provides a summary of employee benefits.